What is the free electricity allowance?

 However your landlord must confirm in writing that you are indeed a tenant and are paying the electricity or gas bills.
 She/he must also provide the MPRN of the address at which you’re living.

-How does the free electricity allowance work?
+How do I get the free electricity allowance?

 How do I apply?